+Exclusions, continued

-Exclusions, continued Escort services Care, grooming, or feeding of pets and animals Yard work, gardening, or home maintenance work Day care or after school care Assistance with homework Companion sitting or leisure activities Home health visits, private duty nursing, or personal care services furnished by parents, grandparents, stepparents, spouses, siblings, sons, daughters, relatives, household members, or any person with custodial or legal responsibility for a Medicaid recipient.
-Exceptions to this exclusion are for: Parents or legal guardians authorized by AHCA to provide private duty nursing services to their children.
-See Private Duty Nursing Services in this chapter and Appendix C for a copy of the authorization form.
-Children enrolled in the developmental disabilities home and community-Based services provided by the relatives listed above who are also enrolled as state plan providers.
-Respiratory therapy (See the Florida Medicaid Therapy Services Coverage and Limitations Handbook for respiratory therapy provider enrollment requirements.)
-Nursing assessments related to the POC.
-Attending physicians for certifying the home health POC (See the Florida Medicaid Physician Services Coverage and Limitations Handbook for information on reimbursement of evaluation and management services). information on reimbursement of evaluation and management services).
-Services to an adult recipient enrolled in hospice when the services are related to the treatment of the terminal illness or associated condition.
-Recipients under the age of 21 are exempt from this exclusion. ome services listed in this section are reimbursable by Medicaid.
-Refer to ne appropriate coverage and limitations handbook or the fee schedule for overage information.
+- Escort services - · Care, grooming, or feeding of pets and animals - Yard work, gardening, or home maintenance work - Day care or after school care - Assistance with homework - Companion sitting or leisure activities - Home health visits, private duty nursing, or personal care services furnished by parents, grandparents, stepparents, spouses, siblings, sons, daughters, relatives, household members, or any person with custodial or legal responsibility for a Medicaid recipient.
+Exceptions to this exclusion are for: - Parents or legal guardians authorized by AHCA to provide private duty nursing services to their children.
+See Private Duty Nursing Services in this chapter and Appendix C for a copy of the authorization form. - Children enrolled in the developmental disabilities home and community-based services Medicaid waivers under the 1915j State Plan amendment authorizing self-directed care, can receive personal care services provided by the relatives listed above who are also enrolled as state plan providers. - Respiratory therapy (see the Florida Medicaid Therapy Services Coverage and Limitations Handbook for respiratory therapy provider enrollment requirements) - · Nursing assessments related to the POC - Attending physicians for certifying the home health POC (see the Florida Medicaid Physician Services Coverage and Limitations Handbook for information on reimbursement of evaluation and management services) - Services to an adult recipient enrolled in hospice when the services are related to the treatment of the terminal illness or associated condition.
+Recipients under the age of 21 years are exempt from this exclusion.

+Some services listed in this section are reimbursable by Medicaid.
+Refer to the appropriate coverage and limitations handbook or the fee schedule for coverage information.